ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 ![AWS Connect Button](images/aws_connect_to_instance.png)

 Copy the SSH connection command from the pop-up window.
-We will run a modified version of this command in the Git Bash prompt.
+We will run this command in the Git Bash prompt.

 ![AWS SSH Command](images/aws_copy_SSH_command.png)

-Open the Git Bash Prompt, and ```cd``` into the directory where the ```.pem``` file from earlier was saved.
+Open the Git Bash Prompt, and ```cd``` into the directory where the ```.pem``` file we downloaded earlier is saved.
 Run the ```ls``` command and make sure the ```.pem``` file downloaded earlier is present.

 ![Git Bash in start window](images/git_bash_in_start_window.png)

-Copy the SSH login command from the AWS console pop-up window into the Git Bash prompt.
-The left mouse button can be used to paste.
+Copy the SSH login command from the AWS console pop-up window into the Git Bash Prompt.
+The right mouse button can be used to paste.

 ![Git Bash paste SSH command](images/git_bash_paste.png)